DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 problems have been put to one side, while increasingly familiar advocacy – from one sector or another – takes its place.
 Every review notes the need for more research, but surprizingly little has been done.
-A better approach, as the 2015 RTIRC suggests, would be to develop a more robust set of indicators, especially regarding the spatial distribution of facilities and services, and a more ambitious research program, aiming for a systematic understanding of the patterns and dynamics of take-up
+A better approach, as the 2015 Regional Telecommunications Review suggests, would be to develop a more robust set of indicators, especially regarding the spatial distribution of facilities and services, and a more ambitious research program, aiming for a systematic understanding of the patterns and dynamics of take-up